akononovicius/interactive-map/README.md

+# Description

 Small javascript library built upon d3, which plots geospatial data and allows limited interaction with it.
+Interaction is limited to panning and zooming (included in d3) as well as choosing which data included in properties is plotted.
+On click id and plotted value of clicked region is shown.

+# Usage

-Default ussage is rather simple just create object
+Default ussage is rather simple just create map object (here "wrapper" is id of wrapping div element)
 ```javascript
 var mapObject=new map("wrapper",[width,height]);
 ```

-and submit GeoJSON file URL to be loaded
+And submit GeoJSON file URL to be loaded
 ```javascript
 mapObject.loadData("./data/geojson-wgs84.json");
 ```

+When data is loaded and processed default values are plotted.

 GeoJSON file must have two additional fields:
 * "columnNames" - array of strings, which specify index and plotable data stored in geo object "properties"